Table of Contents

 Moreover, there are Saudis whose children could not get Saudi nationality, so they are still treated as iqama holders.

 Property Linked to Waqf

-They are not entitled to property rights if the property was linked to waqf and if the Supreme Council of Endowment has a supervisory role in it.
+Foreigners are not entitled to property rights if the property was linked to waqf and if the Supreme Council of Endowment has a supervisory role.